estellederrien/vue-node-mysql-generated/README.md

 ## Description .
 This Full Stack starter will demo out and test the following Sequelize REST <b>generators</b>, and Mysql/Postgres/Sqlite Rest Queries <b>generators</b> .
  No need to write back end code in a relational env any more, using theses technologies.
 The second good thing is that you might rebuild a more modern front end app, using an existing ol' mysql db, really fast .

+ ## Last depot news :
+ - Remote Mysql is bad, i have to choose another cause it sleeps if I dont click a link, please wait

 <b>Sequelize:</b>
 - <b>1.
 Generate Models from existing Mysql db : </b>